Regexp introduction

 interpolation and escape sequences can also be used

-var = /pat/save regexp literal in a variable
+var = /pat/save regexp literals in a variable

-/pat1#{expr}pat2/use result of an expression to build regexp
+/pat1#{expr}pat2/use the result of an expression to build regexps

 s.match?(/pat/)check if string s matches the pattern /pat/